aistabci/abci-docs/v3/en/docs/containers.md

 ### How to Use SingularityCE

-When using SingularityCE, no environment setup is required, and it can be used with the singularity command.
+SingularityCE is installed on the system and available via the `singularity` command.

 ```
 [username@hnode001 ~]$ singularity --version